particle-iot/docs/src/content/examples.md

 For this example, you will need a Spark Core (duh!), a Breadboard, an LED, a Resistor (we will soon find out a suitable value) and a USB cable.

 Connect everything together as shown in the picture.
 The LED is connected to pin D0 of the Core.
-The positive (longer pin) of the LED is connected to D0 and its negative pin (shorter) is connected to ground via a resistor.
+The positive (longer pin) of the LED is connected to D0 via a resistor and its negative pin (shorter) is connected to ground.

 ![One LED setup]({{assets}}/images/breadboard-one-led.jpg)